cran-task-views/MedicalImaging/MedicalImaging.md

     additional multiway methods: PCAn (Tucker-n) and PARAFAC/CANDECOMP with these extensions.
 Applications include the analysis of EEG and functional MRI data.
--   The `r pkg("raveio")` package supports the "R analysis and visualization of human intracranial electroencephalography data" (RAVE) project for analysis of EEG data from depth or surface recordings.

 ### Links